aryabhattaslair/DeepResearchHIL/README.md

-This package is to test Deep Research using LangGraph
+This package is to test Deep Research using LangGraph.
+The Deep Research implementation is forked from Langgraph's DR repo.